paul-butcher/contactsheet/README.rst

 The output contact sheet image is roughly the same size as the first original image provided.

-A contactsheet image made of 4 images is a 2x2 grid of thumbnails.
+A contactsheet image made of a square number will be a square grid. e.g.  4 images is a 2x2 grid of thumbnails.

 .. code-block:: shell

     $ ls -1 sampledata/p101016*
     sampledata/p1010161.jpg
     sampledata/p1010167.jpg